-The assigned band pool request is a standing request for a frequency in a specified band, such as two meters, 440 UHF, etc. Applicants will complete the entire application form indicating the band they wish to be coordinated in, where the proposed station will be, and the operating parameters of the station.
+The assigned band pool request is a standing request for a frequency or pair in a specified band, such as two meters, 440 UHF, etc. Applicants will complete the entire application form indicating the band they wish to be coordinated in, where the proposed station will be, and the operating parameters of the station.
 The Frequency Coordinator will attempt a "best fit" for the proposed station within the band and if a frequency pair is found, an offer of a coordinated frequency will be made.
-If the owner accepts the offer, the frequency is coordinated.
-If the owner rejects the offer, the application is denied.
+If the holder of coordination accepts the offer, the frequency/frequencies is/are coordinated.
+If they reject the offer, the application is denied.
 The components of the "best fit" are determined by the Frequency Coordination Process and include an attempt to fit a station of stated performance into the local geometry of repeaters on any frequency within the requested band.
 A lower performance metric may also be offered if, for instance, the coverage as stated cannot be allocated but a lower value of coverage can.
 This offer may be declined with the application remaining in effect.
 Requests in the assigned band pool category are standing, which means once a request is made and is not able to be accommodated it is placed in a queue until it can be allocated.
 The Frequency Coordinator maintains the queue and changing positions in the queue is strictly prohibited.
 Because the Frequency Coordinator will coordinate within any band any waiting queue members, these requests take priority over fixed frequency requests.

-4.5 MRC FREQUENCY COORDIANTION PROCESS
+4.5 MRC FREQUENCY COORDINATION PROCESS